lichuang/awesome-qt/README.md

 * [fhex](https://github.com/echo-devim/fhex):A Full-Featured HexEditor compatible with Linux/Windows/MacOS
 * [kdiff3](https://github.com/KDE/kdiff3):Utility for comparing and merging files and directories
 * [qmarkdowntextedit](https://github.com/pbek/qmarkdowntextedit):A C++ Qt QPlainTextEdit widget with markdown highlighting support and a lot of other extras
+* [novelWriter](https://github.com/vkbo/novelWriter):novelWriter is an open source markdown-like plain text editor designed for writing and organising novels.
+Written with Python 3 (3.6+) and Qt 5 (5.3+) for cross-platform deployment.

 ## terminal
 * [cool-retro-term](https://github.com/Swordfish90/cool-retro-term):A good looking terminal emulator which mimics the old cathode display